roger-mir-min/Activicat-Project/README.md

 # Activicat-Project
 My main project: a website with exercises to practice Catalan.
 You can sign up as student or teacher, or just practice.
-Frontend: Angular, RxJS.
-Backend: NodeJS, MySQL, AWS (EC2, RDS, S3).
 In progress: the graphic design is to redo and several things need to be polished.
-# Activicat-Project
-My main project: a website with exercises to practice Catalan.
-You can sign up as student or teacher, or just practice.
-Frontend: Angular, RxJS.
-Backend: NodeJS, MySQL, AWS (EC2, RDS, S3).
-In progress: the graphic design is to redo and several things need to be polished.
 See it deployed [here](http://activicat.cat)

+## Stack
+Frontend: Angular, Typescript, ngBootstrap, Angular Material, SASS
+Backend: NodeJS - Express (+ SQL + AWS: EC2, RDS, S3)

 # Frontend
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.5.